mapagoh/environmental-data/README.md

 Environmental data can be collected numerically or qualitatively, including components such as air, water, soil, biodiversity and climate, which allow us to understand the state of the environment and how it changes over time.

-In this case, the environmental data mainly studied are those of the Netherlands and Northwestern Europe, in which the components of air quality, water, climate, biodiversity, and energy and emissions will be analyzed.
+In this case, the environmental data mostly studied are those of the Netherlands and Northwestern Europe, in which the components of air quality, water, biodiversity and electricity generation will be analysed.
+Within these components, analysis of renewable energy, CO2 emissions and water quality are also included.

-#### Air Quality:
+### Air Quality:

 One of the main sources of air pollution in the world are greenhouse gases, traffic, industry, agriculture, among others, which over the years in some countries of the world, due to government regulation, environmental policies restrictions and investment in clean and renewable technologies have reduced percentages of air pollution for their populations.
 In this case, the Netherlands and Northwestern Europe have been an example of these advances, because they have a comprehensive network of monitoring stations and data from constant monitoring are always required to take appropriate and corrective measures regarding to your air quality.